intrinsic-ai/sdk-ros/intrinsic_sdk_cmake/docker_images/README.md

 Once you're done testing, or if you're not using the local container registry, then you need to push to ghcr.io:

 ```
-$ podman push ghcr.io/intrinsic-ai/intrinsic_sdk_cmake_source:latest
+$ podman push ghcr.io/intrinsic-ai/intrinsic_sdk_cmake_base:latest
 ```

 Note you may need to login or authenticate with ghcr.io first and ensure you have permission to push to that project.

 ### Build the main image

-Make sure you have built and pushed the source image before trying to build this image.
+Make sure you have built and pushed the base image before trying to build this image, and if you are iterating on the source code in this repository, make sure you rebuild this image and dependent images to uptake the source code changes.

 ```
 # Make sure you're in the root directory of the repository.